 - Loss of Earnings – Any financial losses due to your illness should be recorded and included.

-- Care Claim – If you have needed help around the home or have needed to be cared for because of your illness, the person who has helped you could possibly be included in your claim.
+- Care Claim – If you have needed help around the home or have needed to be cared for because of your illness, the person who has helped you could possibly be included in your claim for compensation for a work-related illness.

 Don’t worry if your illness/injury is not listed, just give us a call at Accident Claims UK and we will be able to help with your enquiry.

 Accident Claims UK work on a No Win No Fee basis.
 This means that we provide a service where you are not required to pay us any legal fees or other costs at all if we were not to be successful with your claim.
-However, we do require a one off payment if we do win your case but this is taken directly as a small percentage out of your awarded amount of compensation.
-We feel this is a really fair way that allows anyone who has suffered due to someone else’s negligence to claim compensation regardless of their financial position.
+However, we do require a one-off payment if we do win your case but this is taken directly as a small percentage out of your awarded amount of compensation.
+We feel this is a really fair way that allows anyone who has suffered due to someone else’s negligence to claim compensation for a work-related illness regardless of their financial position.

 Accident Claims UK is a team of personal injury claim experts who have specialised in the industry for many years and have a fantastic track record of making successful claims.